Jaswitha886/Resume-Analyzer/README.md

 ```bash
 streamlit run app.py
 ```

-The application will open automatically in your browser.
+The app will open automatically in your browser at `http://localhost:8501`.

 ---

-## 📌 Example Output
+## 📌Example Output

 Strengths:
 - Strong Python fundamentals
-- Relevant academic projects
+- Relevant academic and personal projects

 Skill Gaps:
 - Limited real-world experience
-- Needs stronger data structures knowledge
+- Needs deeper data structures knowledge

 Final Verdict:
 Applicable

 Reason:
-Candidate meets most core expectations with minor gaps that can be improved.
+The candidate meets most core expectations with minor gaps that can be improved.

+---

 ## ⚠️ Notes

-- All resumes used are for testing/demo purposes
+- All resumes used are for demo/testing purposes
-- No real user data is stored
+- No personal data is stored
-- The project runs entirely locally
+- The application runs entirely locally

 ## 🔮 Future Improvements

 - Support for multiple job roles
 - Resume scoring system
-- Export analysis as PDF
+- Export report as PDF
 - Advanced UI enhancements

----

 ## 🏁 Conclusion

-This project demonstrates how RAG can be applied to real-world evaluation tasks, combining AI reasoning with structured knowledge to produce meaningful and explainable results.
+This project demonstrates how **multi-agent AI systems combined with RAG** can be applied to real-world evaluation problems.

-It focuses on correctness, clarity, and practical applicability.